hgreen777/Automatic-File-Organisation/README.md

 Future Features:

     - Automatically starts automatic processing if user does not respond.
-    - More efficient route searching.
+    - More efficient route searching - Implementing a hash table (with closed addressing) - Allowing extentions to be linearly searched (linked list based of root (base path) node)
     - Protecting code to prevent crashing or errors.
     - Allow user to use full-stops in filename